austenstone/actions/README.md

 Workflow run logs are retained for 90 days by default.
 You can [configure the retention period for workflow run logs](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization) at the organization or repository level up to 90 days for public repos or 400 days for private repos.

-### Formatting
+#### Formatting

-There are numerous ways to format logs such as annotations, grouping, masking, coloring, etc.
+There are numerous ways to format logs such as annotations, grouping, masking, coloring, etc. You can do it manually or use the [actions/toolkit](https://github.com/actions/toolkit/tree/main/packages/core#logging) to help you format your logs.

 ![image](https://github.com/user-attachments/assets/03231846-05c8-44b2-862a-b264f93b044f)